Quantum-Computing-Jufo-2019/quantum-computer-GUI/README.md

 # Quantum Computer GUI

+## THIS IS A READ-ONLY CODEBERG.ORG MIRROR.
+To contribute visit [the repository on Codeberg](https://codeberg.org/Quantum-Computing-Jufo-2019/quantum-computer-GUI).

 *This was created as a demo for our Jugend Forscht Project*

 With this GUI you can submit a variety of chess problems to a real quantum computer (via dwave leap) or simulate the quantum computer on your own hardware.